-On Tuesday, October 5th, students from PS 164 in Brooklyn joined the FDNY and the FDNY Foundation to help kickoff National Fire Prevention Week at the Plaza at Rockefeller Center.
+On Tuesday, October 11th, students from across the City joined the FDNY and the FDNY Foundation to kickoff National Fire Prevention Week at the Plaza at Rockefeller Center.

-This special event, hosted by Tishman Speyer, brought children together with the New York City Fire Department to learn about the importance of fire safety education.
-The children were sworn in as honorary Junior Firefighters and EMTs by FDNY Commissioner Daniel A. Nigro.
+This event, hosted by Tishman Speyer, brought children together with the New York City Fire Department to learn about fire safety and get sworn in as honorary Junior Firefighters and EMT’s.

-The students had the opportunity to visit our FDNY FireZone and watch demonstrations presented by FDNY firefighters and EMTs.
-They saw Rescue 1 perform a rope slide demonstration as well as Ladder 115 perform a bucket ladder rescue of FDNY mascot, “Hot Dog.”
-The FDNY Fire Safety Education Unit provided students with life-saving fire safety tips to share with their families.
+The students visited our FDNY FireZone and saw a simulated fire scenario and learned what to do in an emergency.
+The students also observed demonstrations presented by FDNY members.
+They saw the FDNY Robotics Unit and the drones they use, as well as demonstrations from the FDNY K-9 Unit.
+The students also experienced Ladder 35 perform a bucket ladder rescue of FDNY mascot, “Hot Dog.”
+The FDNY Fire Safety Education Unit provided students with life-saving fire safety tips to share with their families and friends.

 Tishman Speyer, working together with the FDNY Fire Safety Education Unit distributed fire safety materials to visitors and employees in Rockefeller Plaza throughout the day.